 The '72 Names' is a kabbalistic oracle based on the 72 names of God, and the metaphysical artwork of Orna Ben-Shoshan.
 The Kabbalistic 72 names of God act as the basis for this deck, which is meant to be used for both divination and personal guidance.

 78 Tarot is a global art collaboration from 78 individual artists, including fantasy artists Larry Elmore and Jasmine Becket-Griffith.
 The uniquely-illustrated cards cross all genres from digital to comic art, fantasy and collage.
-The deck was successfully funded through Kickstarter and is now available for pre-order.

 The 7th World Tarot is a self-published Australian deck of 80 cards (the conventional 78 plus two Jokers).
 The art of the majors as a fantastical edge, while minor arcana are unillustrated pips instead of scenic cards.

 The 8-bit Tarot was started as an homage to the video games the artist grew up with, imagining the Rider-Waite tarot as if it were designed by a video game graphics artist.
 The characters on the cards are rounded and cartoony, the colors bright, the art fully pixellated, and the images drawn directly using the Rider-Waite as a guide.

 The King's Journey Tarot is based on the fool's journey of spiritual growth as he progresses through the trumps, and draws on alchemy, spirituality and the elements.
 There are 94 cards in this deck, including the normal 78 and an extra Spirit suit.

 A Life Sketches a Tarot is an interesting blend, illustrating the symbolic tradition of the Rider-Waite in a more Thoth-related style.
 The 78-card deck is intended for meditation and prayer, and is available from Gamecrafter.